seokw-Ryan/autonomy-dev-bootstrap/README.md

 # autonomy-dev-bootstrap
 Reproducible dev environment bootstrap for robotics/autonomy on Ubuntu.
-Automates install of ROS, MuJoCo, toolchains, and common dependencies..
+Automates install of ROS, MuJoCo, toolchains, and common dependencies.